In some of life’s most challenging times, we connect you to someone who’s been there.

 support groups and workshops provided opportunities for family members to learn and connect

-individuals were reached with information about Maryland’s Good Samaritan Law, which protects people assisting in an emergency overdose situation from arrest and prosecution for certain crimes
+individuals were presented with information about Maryland’s Good Samaritan Law, which protects people assisting in an emergency overdose situation from arrest and prosecution for certain crimes